wblondel/spring-boot-trading/README.md

 ## Limitations and known bugs
 - No roles, permissions, or authentication: we assume the authenticated user is User 1, and this user can access all endpoints
 - I made the mistake of starting the project by using doubles, which lead to accuracy problems.
 I should store the amounts in the currency's smallest unit using a BigInteger, and store the smallest unit (aka precision) on each Currency.
-This won't take time to fix but I am running out of time.
+This won't take time to fix, but I am running out of time.
 - The logic inside the `getPairPrices()` scheduled task should be extracted to a Service.
 - There is no proper error handling and timeout handling inside the `getPairPrices()` task.
 - No tests were written.